-The report will include cross sections and one or more detailed groundwater gradient maps for all wells in the eastern part of the Property.
-LNAPL thickness, if present, benzene and other relevant VOCs concentrations will also be depicted on the cross-sections and groundwater gradient map.
+The report will include cross sections and one or more detailed groundwater gradient map(s) for all wells in the eastern part of the Property.
+LNAPL thickness, if present, benzene and other relevant VOC concentrations will also be depicted on the cross-sections and groundwater gradient maps.